 This definitely is the most popular way to see Alaska and I do highly recommend it.
 Even most “non-cruise people” decide to cruise to Alaska and for good reason.
 There are spectacular sites you could never see otherwise!
 Let’s start with one of those sites-the capital, Juneau!

 Juneau can be accessed via plane and not just boat, but cruising is by far the most common way people visit.
 In case you are wondering, Juneau is not accessible by road!

-See Juneau’s most popular attraction, the Mendenhall Glacier.
+Of the many things to do in Juneau, its most popular attraction is the Mendenhall Glacier.
 Located about 12 miles from downtown Juneau, the glacier is 13.6 miles long running from the Juneau Icefield to Mendenhall Lake.